Interrogation Techniques: Reid, PEACE and False Confessions

 The English false-confession safeguards.
 R v.
 Mason [1988] 1 WLR 139 (Court of Appeal) held that police deception of a solicitor (the defence lawyer was told, falsely, that the client's fingerprints had been found at the scene) rendered the resulting confession inadmissible.
 This case is the source of the principle that deliberate deception of the defence in obtaining a confession can lead to exclusion under PACE 1984 s 78 (discretion to exclude unfair evidence).

-Gisli Gudjonsson, a Icelandic-British forensic psychologist at King's College London, developed the Gudjonsson Suggestibility Scales (GSS-1 and GSS-2) in the 1980s to provide a psychometric measure of interrogative suggestibility.
+Gisli Gudjonsson, an Icelandic-British forensic psychologist at King's College London, developed the Gudjonsson Suggestibility Scales (GSS-1 and GSS-2) in the 1980s to provide a psychometric measure of interrogative suggestibility.
 The scales are now widely used in cases where the reliability of a confession is in question.

 The scale structure.
 The GSS involves presenting the subject with a short narrative (a news story), asking for immediate free recall, asking twenty leading questions (some accurate, some misleading), and then applying "pressure" (telling the subject that they made several errors and the interview must be done again).
 The scale yields two measures: Yield (the tendency to accept misleading suggestions on the initial questioning) and Shift (the tendency to change answers following pressure).
 Both measures predict the likelihood that a suspect will provide information that is incorporated from the questioner's suggestions rather than from their own genuine memory.